swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

 1. Create a BentoML model artifact
 2. Containerize the model artifact with BentoML and Docker
+3. Test the containerized model artifact by serving it locally with Docker
-3. Create a container registry that will serve as your model registry
+4. Create a container registry that will serve as your model registry
-4. Publish the containerized model artifact Docker image to the container registry
+5. Publish the containerized model artifact Docker image to the container registry

 The following diagram illustrates control flow of the experiment at the end of